dilan-dio4/Keagate/README.md

 ## About The Project

-Snow is a self-hosted, high-performance cryptocurrency payment gateway.
+Firagate is a self-hosted, high-performance cryptocurrency payment gateway.
 Payments can administer via the API or with the built-in invoicing client (image below).

 **Currently support currencies: Solana, Cardano, Litecoin, and Dash.** (Bitcoin, Ripple coming next)